The acyclicity of the complex of homologous curves: The Complex of homologous curves

-We are now almost ready to prove Theorem~\ref{homolcyclethm}, which will conclude the paper.
-We will prove in Lemma~\ref{linearW} that the PL--Morse function $W$ defined in Section~\ref{complexcycledefnsection} is a linear PL--Morse function.
+We will prove in Lemma~\ref{linear} that the PL--Morse function $W$ defined in Section~\ref{complexcycledefnsection} is a linear PL--Morse function.
 We then prove in Lemma~\ref{dllemmaconstruction} that the descending links of $W$--constant $k$--cells are given by joins of the complex of draining cycles.
-We conclude by proving Theorem~\ref{homolcyclethm}.
+We conclude by proving Theorem~\ref{homolcyclethm}, which we recall says that the complex of homologous curves $\cC_{\vec{x}}(S_g)$ is $(g-3)$--acyclic.

-\begin{lemma} The PL--Morse function $W$ is a linear PL--Morse function. \end{lemma} \begin{proof} Let $\sigma \subseteq \calB_{\vec{x}}(S_g)$ be a cell corresponding to a multicurve $M$.
+\begin{lemma} The PL--Morse function $W$ is a linear PL--Morse function. \end{lemma} \begin{proof} Let $\sigma \subseteq \cB_{\vec{x}}(S_g)$ be a cell corresponding to a multicurve $M$.
 By definition, $\sigma$ is the convex hull of its vertices $v_0,\ldots, v_m$.
 Hence every point $v \in \sigma$ is a linear combination

 \bn with $\sum_{i=0}^m t_i = 1$.
 Set